EnvisionDoc/data_asset_en/howto/stream/reference.rst

 ﻿Reference
 =======================

-See the following reference for time window, multi-point merging expression syntax, and electric power calculation logic.
+This section contains the references for the time window, multi-point merging expression syntax, and electric power calculation logic.

 .. toctree::
    :maxdepth: 1